The Monk Botanical Gardens: Frequently Asked Questions

 When are the Gardens open?
 From dawn to dusk, March-October.
 Nov-March 7:30am-4:30pm Please check our Facebook page for the latest hours.

-There is a gate and a fence how do I get in?
-The door with the Enter sign on it will be open during our open hours (dawn to dusk), simply turn the handle and pull to open.
-This door automatically locks during our closed hours (dusk to dawn).
-You are welcome to visit any day of the week to snowshoes, cross country ski, walk, run or just enjoy the gardens.
+There is a gate and a fence.
+How do I get in?
+The door with the "Enter" sign on it will be unlocked during our open hours (dawn to dusk), simply turn the handle and pull to open.
+This door automatically locks during our closed hours.
+You are welcome to visit any day of the week to snowshoe, cross country ski, walk, run, or just enjoy the gardens.